BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_13.md

 Next, head over to Route 8.
 You can use Strength on the metal poles to knock off all the Pokemon on the wire, including new **Scyther** and **Hawlucha**!
 You'll want to catch two Scyther: one to keep, one for a quest.
 You can do this by exiting and reentering Route 8.

+## Aquarium Quest 1

+Now that we can fly back to Floria and Terajuma, there are tons of things we can do now with 12 Badges and HM Strength.

+Our first destination is the Akuwa Town Aquarium.
+Back in the SOS room, talk to the director, who will ask us for help with the aquarium.
+The Pokemon we need to submit are as follows.
+If you don't care about keeping any of them, submit the ones you already have, otherwise, here are where you can go get more (or breeding is always an option).
+There are 34 total.
+We can't fully complete this quest (without some mystery egg luck) until the next chapter, but we can donate most of the Pokemon.
+I will do minimal evolution / maximal catching to complete this quest for fun, but feel free to evolve Pokemon if you wish.

+We start by donating 10.
+These 10 should be easy to start with:

+- Mantyke/Mantine: Mynori Sea Surfing
+- Carvanha/Sharpedo: Terajuma Shipyard Surfing
+- Pyukumuku: Terajuma Shipyard Static
+- Remoraid/Octillery: Amethyst Cave Surfing
+- Finneon/Lumineon: Sheridan Village Fishing
+- Corsola: Akuwa Town Beach

+With 10 Pokemon donated to the aquarium, we will receive $60000 and the *Super Rod*!
+Our next objective is 20.
+A few more Pokemon we can easily donate right now:

+- Staryu: Terajuma Shipyard Static (Nighttime)
+- Chinchou: Darchlight Woods Fishing
+- Bruxish: River's End Fishing
+- Clauncher: Akuwa Beach Static
+- Clamperl: Route 5 Static
+- Shellder: Route 10 Fishing
+- Wishiwashi: Route 5 Fishing
+- Luvdisc: Route 11 Fishing
+- Spheal/Sealeo: Evergreen Forest Surfing

+For donating 20 Pokemon, we will be paid $60000.
+Our final target is all 34 Pokemon.
+There are a few more that we can add to the tank right away:

+- Alomomola: Akuwa Town Surfing
+- Piplup: Spring of Preservation Static (get two if you haven't)
+- **Prinplup**: Evolve a Piplup at Lv.
+16
+- Empoleon: Spring of Preservation Static

+The last 10 Pokemon we will donate later on.

 ## Neo East Gearen City & Help Quests

-Now that we can fly back to Floria and Terajuma, there are tons of things we can do now with 12 Badges and HM Strength.

-First, fly over to West Gearen City.
+Fly over to West Gearen City.
 On Junction Bridge, push a boulder out of the way - now that we have the Dull Key, open the door here and use a GourmetTreat to get **Litten**!
 Exit east to the now "Neo" East Gearen City.

 There are new trainers to fight and items on each map.

-!enc(19, nil, ["Old", "Good"], "Neo East Gearen City (Left)")
+!enc(19, nil, nil, "Neo East Gearen City (Left)")

 !battle(["Talia",:OPT,2], "City Field")